-- Coordinate the establishment of national and regional taskforces to research into secure Emerging technologies and propose guidelines that will educate Internet users on how to identify secure IoT devices - Improve coordination among sectoral regulation - Encourage public and private sector to embrace the emerging technologies (Block chain, Artificial Intelligence...)
+- Coordinate the establishment of national and regional taskforces to research into secure Emerging technologies and propose guidelines that will educate Internet users on how to identify secure IoT devices - > Improve coordination among sectoral regulation - Promote human rights-based ethical reflection, research and public dialogue on the implications of new and emerging technologies and their potential societal impacts. - Encourage public and private sector to embrace the emerging technologies (Block chain, Artificial Intelligence...)